After sale shared equity procedures: guidance 2019

-In all OMSE and NSSE shared equity agreements, special provisions have been inserted to address the so-called "20 year security rule", the effect of which would be to entitle shared equity owners to repay Scottish Ministers' equity stake following the twentieth anniversary of the owner's purchase of their property, at its original value.
+The Redemption of Heritable Securities (Excluded Securities) (Scotland) Order 2018 came into effect on 15 February 2019 and removed the right to redeem securities after 20 years for those participating in designated shared equity schemes including the OMSE, NSSE and HtB(S) schemes.
+The purpose of this order was to address the so-called "20 year security rule", the effect of which would be to entitle shared equity owners to repay Scottish Ministers' equity stake following the twentieth anniversary of the owner's purchase of their property, at its original value.

-Accordingly, the shared equity agreements have previously provided that, after 19 years, a "payment event" is triggered, as a result of which the owner would require to pay to Scottish Ministers the full value of their equity stake at that time unless the owner granted a new second-ranking standard security in favour of Scottish Ministers.
+Some existing the shared equity agreements may provide that, after 19 years, a "payment event" is triggered, as a result of which the owner would require to pay to Scottish Ministers the full value of their equity stake at that time unless the owner granted a new second-ranking standard security in favour of Scottish Ministers.
 Provided the owner did grant a new standard security, that would defer the owner's entitlement to redeem the equity stake under the 20 year security rule for a further 20 years.